Mindarie, Western Australia: Early use and limestone industry

 The Mooro group of Noongar were said to be familiar with Mindarie, including Waukolup Hill in neighbouring Tamala Park, but no Mooro settlements were ever formally established in the area.
+In a Mooro myth about Mindarie, two boys were brought to Mindarrie by two tribal elders to learn the law.
+After the elders went out to hunt, the boys ventured off to find the Indian ocean.
+After they drank from the sea water, they went to see if the water tasted better further out, but were swallowed by the Wagyl and spat out as tuart trees.

 After John Butler's initial expedition to Wanneroo in 1835, the first permanent European settler was sheep-farmer Bernard Clarkson, who first acquired a pastoral lease in 1888 of 13,000 acres in the areas comprising modern-day Mindarie, Clarkson, Quinns Rocks and Merriwa.
 The leases were known as the Mindarie Pastoral Company, and the lands were primarily used for sheep-herding by subsequent generations of the Clarkson family.

 Other early settlers, Henry Cooper and his brothers, built two lime kilns at Mindarie in 1932 after the closure of their quarries in Wembley.
 The Cooper family produced and sold treated limestone in Perth and Fremantle as the Quinns Rocks Lime Stone Company, and were some of the first permanent residents of the nearby Quinns Rocks townsite.
 The kilns provided work for up to thirty-two labourers, who settled in Mindarie in makeshift jarrah shacks, and are commonly held as a symbol of the diversification of industry brought on by the Great Depression at the time.
 The Coopers ceased lime-burning operations in 1948 after exhausting good quality limestone supplies in the area.

 The kilns underwent restoration in 2001 and are preserved today in the Coopers Park bushland reserve in Mindarie.
 They are regarded as sites of architectural interest, due to their skilled, vernacular design and their coastal location minutes away from the Indian Ocean, unusual for lime-burning operations in the Wanneroo area.